cakephp/docs/pt/orm/database-basics.rst

 date
     Maps to a timezone naive DATE column type. datetime
     Maps to a timezone naive DATETIME column type.
-In postgres, and SQLServer this turns into a TIMESTAMP type.
+In PostgreSQL, and SQLServer this turns into a TIMESTAMP type.
 The default return value of this column type is :php:class:`Cake\\I18n\\Time` which extends the built-in ``DateTime`` class and `Carbon <https://github.com/briannesbitt/Carbon>`_.